kumi62/draft-rank-ordered-logit/README.md

 ## Draft Simulations

-Upon fitting the models, we use analyze the model parameters and the posterior draws to simulate the NHL draft in various scenarios in the 'Sample Results' sections of `code/scripts/model_no_covariates.R` and `code/scripts/model_with_covariates.R`.
+Upon fitting the models, we use the model parameters and the posterior draws to simulate the NHL draft in various scenarios in the 'Sample Results' sections of `code/scripts/model_no_covariates.R` and `code/scripts/model_with_covariates.R`.
 These simulations are powered by Stan and the `rstan::gqs` function with the corresponding Stan code found in `code/models/simulations_no_covariates.stan` and `code/models/simulations_with_covariates.stan`.

 ## Reproducibility